resilient-tech/india-compliance-docs/pages/blog/posts/post4.md

 ---
 <PostDetail>

-### What is Table 14 in GSTR-1 filing?
+Recently government has introduced a new section in GSTR-1 reporting for Sales through e-commerce operators.
+This new section is Table 14 in GSTR-1 filing.

-- Sales through e-commerce operators on which they are liable to collect TCS under Section 52 or pay tax under Section 9(5) of the CGST Act.
+## Understanding E-commerce Transactions

-Table 14 has two sections.
+When a supplier sells goods or services through an e-commerce operator, he is required to report such transactions in Table 14 of GSTR-1.
+This is in addition to the regular reporting of sales in GSTR-1 under existing categories (eg: B2B or B2C).

-- Liable to collect tax u/s 52(TCS)
+This is further divided into two categories:

-- Liable to pay tax u/s 9(5)
+- Section 52: TCS (Tax Collected at Source) is applicable for the e-commerce operator.
+He is required to collect tax from the supplier at the time of payment and deposit it with the government.
+The Liability to pay GST is on Supplier. eg: Sales through Amazon, Flipkart, etc.

----
+- Section 9(5): The e-commerce operator is required to pay tax on behalf of the supplier.
+The Liability to pay GST is on E-commerce Operator.
+Hence, the supplier is required to ssues invoice to the e-commerce operator under Reverse Charge Mechanism. eg: Sales through Uber, Swiggy, etc.

-### To perform E-commerce Sales Transaction through E-commerce operators follow the steps listed below:
+## Recording E-commerce Transactions in India Compliance

-## First Step
+### Setup

 First, you need to enable `Enable Sales through E-commerce Operators` in GST Seetings to perform E-commerce Sales Transaction via E-commerce operators.

 ![GST Settings](../assets/e_commerce_gst_settings.png)

-## Creating Sales Invoice, Sales Order, Delivery Note
+### Creating Transactions

-To perform E-commerce sales transactions, you need to create a Sales Invoice, Sales Order, or Delivery Note.
+You can create Sales Transactions as per regular workflow.

-When creating documents for the above-mentioned doctypes, go to the GST Details section and enter the E-commerce GSTIN of your E-commerce operator.
-Depending on whether the transaction is subject to reverse charge or not, you will see the E-commerce Supply Type of your transaction.
+When creating transactions, you need to select the E-commerce Operator in the GST Details section.
+Depending on reverse charge, the E-commerce Supply Type will be automatically set.

 ![](../assets/ecommerce_supply_type.png)